harvardinformatics/python-intensive/Python-Part2.md

 ### Indirection, part 2

-If you recall, we introduced the concept of indirection on Day 1. **Indirection** occurs when you use one object to reference another one, rather than using the object directly:
+If you recall, we introduced the concept of indirection in Part 1. **Indirection** occurs when you use one object to reference another one, rather than using the object directly:

 ```python